ChrisPenner/ChrisPenner.github.io/site/posts/arrow-effects.md

 ![Arrow Notation Cleaner](/images/arrow-effects/arrow-notation-cleaner.png)

-We can see here that case statements with multiple arms are getting collapsed into a sequence of binary branches, which is perfectly correct of course, but if you wanted to diagram it as a single branch you could rewrite the `Branch` constructor to have a list of options and collapse them all down with another rewrite rule.
+We can see here that the with multiple arms are getting collapsed into a sequence of binary branches, which is perfectly correct of course, but if you wanted to diagram it as a single branch you could rewrite the `Branch` constructor to have a list of options and collapse them all down with another rewrite rule.
 Same for `Parallel`s of course.
 You can really do whatever is most useful for your use-case.